• Skip to Content

 2. your updated CV;

-3. coursework with laboratory in inorganic & organic chemistry, general biology, and calculus;
+3. coursework with laboratory in inorganic & organic chemistry, general biology, with anatomy and physiology recommended;

 5. a minimum of three letters of recommendation; and